Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Software Architecture.md

 *  The Transaction Script Pattern organizes and divides the business logic into individual procedures so that each procedure covers a single request from the Presentation Layer.
 * The Domain Model Pattern describes an object model of the problem domain that includes behavior and data.
 * The Table Module Pattern describes a single instance (singleton) that encapsulates the business logic for all rows in a database table or view.

+## Properties of Modules

+Modules should be integrated that they compile, pass tests, run and deploy.
+Modularization in general enables team development and makes complex system manageable.